Encrypt-S/navd/rpcclient/examples/bitcoincorehttp/README.md

-Bitcoin Core HTTP POST Example
+Navcoin Core HTTP POST Example
 ==============================

-This example shows how to use the rpcclient package to connect to a Bitcoin Core RPC server using HTTP POST mode with TLS disabled and gets the current block count.
+This example shows how to use the rpcclient package to connect to a Navcoin Core RPC server using HTTP POST mode with TLS disabled and gets the current block count.